Remember plotting road trip before Google Maps? It wasn’t easy.

-By implementing a digital marketing mix that is tailored for your business objectives, you will get to your destination via the most efficient route, saving time and money along the way.
+By implementing a digital marketing mix that is tailored for your business objectives, you will get to your destination via the most efficient route.
+This will save you time and money.

 Who are you trying to reach?

-Having a clear picture of who you are targeting will also inform your initial digital marketing strategy.
+Having a clear picture of who you are targeting will also inform your initial strategy.

 For every demographic that you value as a customer, you should establish customer personas that answer the questions:

-- What are their buying habits?
-Online or offline?
+What are their buying habits?
+(Online & Offline)